 March 2009: A flooding study was completed which helped determine the causes of the flooding and conceptual solutions.

-August 2007: Successive rain events led to Crystal Lake receiving between 11 and 12 inches of rainfall which produced the highest lake level ever recorded and areas around the lake experienced significant flooding.
+In 2007, successive rain events led to Crystal Lake receiving between 11 and 12 inches of rainfall which produced the highest lake level ever recorded and areas around the lake experienced significant flooding.

-- 1998: The City worked with an engineering firm to find a possible solution to the standing water in the rear yards.
+In 1988, the City worked with an engineering firm to find a possible solution to the standing water in the rear yards.
 A private stormwater pumping station was the best option.
 The City Council passed a resolution authorizing an agreement with the property owners for construction and financing of the pumping station.
 Of the fourteen adjoining landowners, only 4 expressed interest in the improvement and matter did not move forward.